-The thesis is evaluated by the student's committee (thesis - 3 members) chaired by the research advisor.
-The research advisor assigns a "PR", for Progress for GEO5399A and GEO 5399B.
-Once the thesis is complete and approved by the committee, the advisor will assign a "CR" grade for Credit.
-Ordinarily, the comprehensive examination committee also serves as the thesis committee.
+The directed research project is evaluated by the student's committee (directed research -2 members) chaired by the research advisor.
+The research advisor assigns grades for GEO 5335.
+Ordinarily, the comprehensive examination committee also serves as the directed research committee.
 If changes to the committee are necessary, the research advisor should report these changes to the Graduate Coordinator as soon as possible.
 Such reports should indicate the approval of all old and new members of the committee.

-Completion of the Thesis
+Completion of the Directed Research

-Once the proposal for the thesis has been approved by members of the committee, the student then proceeds to complete the research.
+Once the proposal for the directed research has been approved by members of the committee, the student then proceeds to complete the research.
 During this period, the student works closely with the research advisor.
-Absent the approval of the research advisor, students should not circulate drafts of the thesis to committee members until the research advisor is satisfied that the work is reasonably close to completion.
-The thesis is considered approved when the majority of the Committee signifies to the research advisor that the thesis meets their expectations.
+Absent the approval of the research advisor, students should not circulate drafts of the directed research project to committee member(s) until the research advisor is satisfied that the work is reasonably close to completion.
+The directed research project is considered approved when the committee member signifies to the research advisor that the directed research project meets their expectations.